 Cassini Popular maps

 Reprints on modern OS Landranger sheet-lines of colourful mapping from 1919 to 1926.
 Three sheets of this series give complete coverage of Fforest Fawr Geopark.
-Ideal for comparing the modern landscape with that of nearly 80 years ago.
+Ideal for comparing the modern landscape with that of over 80 years ago.

 Sheet numbers for all three Cassini series covering the Geopark: